|

 injury clients.

 Mr. Goldin now focuses his law practice on serious brain and spinal cord (central nervous system) injury.
-His goal is to offer legal services that make a difference
+His goal is to offer

 by providing attention and resources for the successful treatment and rehabilitation of